From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Conclusion

 \section{Conclusion}

-In this work, we present the first study on the last-iterate convergence rates of average-reward $Q$-learning with an asynchronous implementation.
-We study two algorithms (one with set convergence and the other with pointwise convergence), both of which enjoy an $\tilde{\mathcal{O}}(1/k)$ rate of convergence in the mean-square sense.
-Moreover, we show that the key to achieving the desired convergence is the use of adaptive stepsizes, which can be viewed as a form of implicit importance sampling to counteract the asynchronous updates.
+In this work, we present the first study on the last-iterate convergence rates of average-reward $Q$-learning under an asynchronous implementation.
+We investigate two algorithms—one exhibiting set convergence and the other pointwise convergence—both of which achieve an $\tilde{\mathcal{O}}(1/k)$ convergence rate in the mean-square sense.
+Moreover, we show that the key to attaining this rate lies in the use of adaptive stepsizes, which can be interpreted as a form of implicit importance sampling that compensates for asynchronous updates.
 We believe that our analysis is broadly applicable to the study of general SA algorithms with adaptive stepsizes.

-Regarding future work, we identify two directions: \begin{enumerate}[(1)] \item The sample complexity dependence on the size of the state-action space and the seminorm contraction factor presented in this work is generally not tight.
-Developing refined analysis or improved algorithm designs (such as incorporating Polyak averaging or variance reduction) to tighten these bounds is an interesting direction for future research. \item While this work focuses on the setting where the Bellman operator is a seminorm contraction mapping, it is interesting to investigate how to perform a finite-time analysis of $Q$-learning without such an assumption.
-In light of the discussion after Lemma \ref{le:H_properties}, studying SA with non-expansive operators and (time-inhomogeneous) Markovian noise will likely play an important role in pursuing this direction. \end{enumerate}
+Regarding future work, we identify two promising directions: \begin{enumerate}[(1)] \item The sample complexity dependence on the size of the state--action space and the seminorm contraction factor established in this work is generally not tight, in light of the existing lower bound in~\cite{jin2021towards} (although this lower bound is developed in the generative model setting, whereas our setting involves the more challenging Markovian sampling regime).
+Developing refined analyses or improved algorithmic designs—such as incorporating Polyak averaging or variance reduction—to tighten these bounds is an interesting direction for future research. \item As discussed in Section~\ref{sec:discussion}, Assumption~\ref{as:seminorm-contraction} is a strong structural assumption on the underlying MDP.
+Relaxing this assumption to encompass more general MDP models, e.g., unichain, communicating, and weakly communicating MDPs, is an immediate direction for further investigation.
+The associated challenges and envisioned approaches are detailed in Section~\ref{sec:discussion}. \end{enumerate}